 After the family has come back from their holiday we will ask you to complete a feedback form.
 This is done online, via the Referrer’s Area and there are questions aimed at both you and the family.
 This should not take more than 15-20 minutes and completing this form is a requirement of receiving a break from us.
 The application is now “complete”.

 Feedback helps us to understand and improve what we do and to demonstrate the benefits of our work: we cannot function without it.
-Failure to complete feedback may affect whether or not we accept applications from you in the future.

 We aim to measure the longer-term benefits that a family may experience from a holiday through long-term feedback.
 We will email you around six months after the family has returned from their holiday with a short questionnaire.